 What is Pornography?

-Besides the obvious magazines, videos, and websites, pornography includes anything that arouses you, even if it isn’t graphically explicit.
-If muscle magazines or clothing catalogs excite you, you may need to avoid them for now.
+Besides the obvious videos, websites, and magazines, pornography includes anything that arouses you, even if it isn’t graphically explicit.
+If muscle sites excite you, you may need to avoid them for now.
 As you work through your problems and become emotionally healthier, you will see these things in a different light.

 Pornography is Harmful